kubernetes/kubernetes/docs/kubectl-config-set-credentials.md

 ## kubectl config set-credentials

-Sets a user entry in .kubeconfig
+Sets a user entry in kubeconfig

 ### Synopsis

-Sets a user entry in .kubeconfig
+Sets a user entry in kubeconfig
 Specifying a name that already exists will merge new fields on top of existing values.

   Client-certificate flags: